aryamanagarwal/Board-game-rating-prediction/README.md

 # Board-game-rating-prediction
 Predicting Board Game rating using Linaer Regression Model and Random Forest Classifier.
 The dataset used is games.csv.It has been imported from : https://github.com/ThaWeatherman/scrapers/tree/master/boardgamegeek<br>
-A total of 20 columns exist in the dataset namely :
+A total of 20 columns exist in the dataset namely :<br>
 'id', 'type', 'name', 'yearpublished', 'minplayers', 'maxplayers','playingtime', 'minplaytime', 'maxplaytime', 'minage', 'users_rated', 'average_rating', 'bayes_average_rating', 'total_owners', 'total_traders', 'total_wanters', 'total_wishers', 'total_comments', 'total_weights', 'average_weight'<br>
 Out of this samples having 0 user rating has been removed.
 Also samples having missing values has been removed.<br>
 The columns 'id','name','type' have been removed as they have no corelation with rating.